 The Ohio Transit Partnership Program (OTP2) is a competitive grant program that was established to provide additional capital funding to Ohio's public transit operators for projects emphasizing system preservation.
 METRO RTA and PARTA have each received OTP2 funds almost every year since 2012.
-The OTP2 funds have come from ODOT attributable federal funds (CMAQ or STBG) and now come from state general revenue funds (GRF).
-Although the OTP2 program now uses state general revenue funds (instead of CMAQ or STBG as it did in the past), the amount of funding is insufficient for the needs of the transit agencies.
+The OTP2 funds have come from ODOT attributable federal funds (CRP, CMAQ or STBG), or from state general revenue funds (GRF).
+Although the OTP2 program now includes state general revenue funds, the amount of funding is insufficient for the needs of the transit agencies.
 The Diesel Emissions Reduction Grant (DERG) Program is offered by ODOT annually in coordination with the Ohio Environmental Protection Agency (OEPA) to public and private sector diesel fleets (motor vehicle, marine, locomotive, and highway construction equipment).
 METRO and PARTA have each been awarded DERG funds regularly on an annual basis for a number of years.
 The Urban Transit Program (UTP) is a statewide source of funding catered to transit service in Ohio's urbanized areas with populations of 50,000 or greater (therefore both METRO and PARTA receive funding).
 UTP is a flexible funding source available for a wide variety of activities that support the provision of public transportation.